 You may lose your job simply for being charged.

-So us, as lawyers, when we see the crime of larceny on a person, we begin to get nervous because not only are their consequences in court, but we understand the secondary consequences that may come through the loss of a job or you being able to get a job in the future simply for being charged.
+So, as Carolina criminal defense lawyers, when we see the crime of larceny against a person, we begin to get nervous because not only are their consequences in court, but we understand the secondary consequences that may come through the loss of a job or you being able to get a job in the future simply for being charged.